dankelleher/x-mcp/README.md

         "x-mcp"
       ],
       "env": {
-        "TWITTER_API_KEY": "your_api_key",
-        "TWITTER_API_SECRET": "your_api_secret",
-        "TWITTER_ACCESS_TOKEN": "your_access_token",
+        "TWITTER_ACCESS_TOKEN": "your_oauth2_access_token"
-        "TWITTER_ACCESS_TOKEN_SECRET": "your_access_token_secret"
       }
     }
   }
 }
 ```

-5. Get your X/Twitter API credentials:
+5. Get your X/Twitter OAuth 2.0 Access Token:
    - Go to [X API Developer Portal](https://developer.x.com/en/products/x-api)
    - Create a project
+   - In User Authentication Settings:
+     - Enable OAuth 2.0
-   - In User Authentication Settings: Set up with Read and Write permissions, Web App type
+     - Set up with Read and Write permissions, Web App type
+     - Add scopes: `tweet.read`, `tweet.write`, `users.read`
-   - Set Callback URL to `http://localhost/` and Website URL to `http://example.com/`
+   - Set Callback URL to your OAuth handler URL
-   - Generate and copy all keys and tokens from Keys and Tokens section
+   - Use OAuth 2.0 Authorization Code Flow with PKCE to obtain an access token
+   - **Note**: This fork only requires the OAuth 2.0 access token, not the consumer keys or OAuth 1.0a tokens

 6. Update the config file:
    - Replace `/path/to/x-mcp` with your actual repository path
-   - Add your X/Twitter API credentials
+   - Add your X/Twitter OAuth 2.0 access token

 7. Quit Claude completely and reopen it